Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/coffee-table-groups-list.md

 Job hunting as a collective: An accountability session exclusively for job hunting.
 Support each other by being present and sharing your goals, target roles, and resources.
 Let's collaborate as we apply for jobs, reach out to recruiters, and scroll LinkedIn for leads.
 "Hunt with the pack!
 Arwoooo...!!!"

-### Data Structures and Algorithms (DSA) Office Hours

-#### When:

-- Wednesdays, 4:00-4:30 PM ET

-#### Lead & Host:

-- Eddie Banner

-DSA Office Hours is an opportunity to come and ask questions about anywhere you get stuck on this week’s coding problems, or about this week’s topic.
-Find this week’s DSA topic and coding problems in `#tech-interview-study-group`.
-New topics and problems every week!

 ### Frontend Friday Folks Fighting CSSBattle.dev

 #### When: